Expert / 15 November, 2021 / Ellie Thompson

 By law, children must use a child car seat until they are 12-years-old, or 135cm (4ft 5in) tall, whichever comes first.
 When choosing and fitting a car seat, and when seating your child, the most important things to remember are:

 All children from birth to 1.35m in height (approx. 12 years) must use the correct car seat for the child and car in question.
 You can check your car’s compatibility here.
 Isofix fittings are safer, but if the car doesn’t have Isofix points then do not buy an Isofix-compatible child seat.
-The seat should be suitable for the child’s weight and height.

 Finally, remember not to put a rear-facing seat in the front of a car that has airbags activated!

 99 Products Recommended by New Mums